ycoya/guzzlehttp-resume/README.md

 #handler option

 This option is to set a GuzzleHttp\HandlerStack if needed.
-To know how to build it, see the docs from [guzzlehttp/guzzle](https://docs.guzzlephp.org/en/stable/handlers-and-middleware.html)
+To know how to build it, see the docs from [guzzlehttp/guzzle](https://docs.guzzlephp.org/en/stable/handlers-and-middleware.html).
+To pass this option is outside from ClientResume key.
+It´s set as a guzzle option.
+The fact we state here is because this handler is modified internally to add own middlewares to be able to download by chunks.

 ```bash
 <?php